The Next Galaxy Mystery Box Sign Up Now Open!

 Galaxy S25 and S25+: Processor and Specs

 Samsung has already confirmed the existence of the Exynos 2500, its next-gen flagship processor.
 The company suggested that the new 3nm chipset will power its upcoming flagship lineup, which is the Galaxy S25 series.
-However, rumors say the 2025 flagships will run Qualcomm’s Snapdragon 8 Gen 4 (also 3nm) globally.
-While the Ultra model is already expected to get Snapdragon exclusivity, the Galaxy S25 and Galaxy S25+ may also forego the Exynos 2500.
+However, rumors say the 2025 flagships will run Qualcomm’s Snapdragon 8 Elite, aka Snapdragon 8 Gen 4 (also 3nm) globally.
+While the Ultra model was always expected to get Snapdragon exclusivity, the Galaxy S25 and Galaxy S25+ may also forego the Exynos 2500.

-The company is actively developing the new Exynos chip, but all Galaxy S25 test units are currently using the Snapdragon 8 Gen 4.
+The company is actively developing and testing the new Exynos chip, but it’s facing production issues due to poor yields.
 It’s unclear if the situation will change in the coming weeks or if it is in no position to use the Exynos 2500 in its next-gen flagships.
 If Samsung releases an Exynos Galaxy S25 version, don’t expect it to be sold globally.
 Markets like the US, China, and a few other regions should get the Snapdragon chip.

-Either way, we are in for massive speed gains over the Snapdragon 8 Gen 3 (For Galaxy).
 The Galaxy S24 Ultra’s processor has a 1+3+2+2 CPU arrangement with a peak speed of 3.39GHz.
-Not just a faster CPU, the Gen 4 also introduces Qualcomm’s custom Oryon CPU cores to its mobile processor.
+Not just a faster CPU, the Snapdragon 8 Elite also introduces Qualcomm’s custom Oryon CPU cores to its mobile processor.
 The company previously used the Oryon CPU cores in its X series PC processors.
 The Snapdragon 8 Gen 3 uses stock ARM cores.
 Hopefully, the Exynos 2500 can keep up if it powers the Galaxy S25 and S25+.

 RAM and storage upgrades are also on the cards

 While the Galaxy S25 Ultra looks certain to get a 16GB RAM variant (or perhaps 16GB of RAM as standard with no 12GB RAM variant), the same cannot be said for the Galaxy S25 and Galaxy S25+.
 There are chances that Samsung will eliminate the 8GB RAM variant of the base model, but nothing confirmed yet.
+In fact, some say that the 8GB variant isn’t going anywhere.
 However, rumors suggest the new flagships will upgrade from LPRRD5X DRAM technology to LPDDR6.
 If true, expect faster and more efficient AI processing than ever.

 Samsung may also switch from UFS 4.0 to UFS 4.1 storage, further improving the overall performance of the devices.
 Interestingly, the company still doesn’t make 128GB UFS 4.0 storage solutions.
 The 128GB Galaxy S24 uses UFS 3.1.
 Hopefully, we will see some changes here, either by eliminating the 128GB storage variant or introducing a 128GB storage chip with UFS 4.0 or 4.1 technology.
 Like before, do now expect support for microSD cards.